Implications of Local Friendliness violation for quantum causality: Discussion

-Given the conclusion of the preceding section, what is the way forward for the program of quantum causal models?
 As we argued earlier in the paper, an underlying motivation for this program is to give a causal explanation for quantum correlations that satisfies Leibniz's principle.
 Violation of \LA, on the other hand, seems to be in clear violation of this principle, insofar as we are not able to send signals outside of the future light cones of an intervention.
-But let us consider whether this may be a too hasty conclusion.
+However, let us consider whether this may be a too hasty conclusion.

 Firstly, the program of quantum causal models has a clear aim of maintaining the \PCC\ as a basic requirement for causal explanation.
-It also relies on an interventionist notion of causation for effective causal discovery, and thus on the principle of \II.
-It would also seem contrary to the aims of that program to reject \RC\ -- providing a causal explanation compatible with relativity being one of its main aims.
+It also relies on an interventionist notion of causation for effective causal discovery and thus on the principle of \II.
+It would also seem contrary to the aims of that program to reject \RC\, providing a causal explanation compatible with relativity being one of its main aims.

 \TCA\ is required for obtaining a causal graph that has the form of a DAG, as is assumed in the initial formalisms for quantum causal models.
 On the other hand, the two most developed of these are based on the process matrix formalism, and as is well known, this formalism allows in general for causally non-separable processes, which are interpreted as representing situations with indefinite causal structure~\cite{Oreshkov2012}.
-Indeed, recent work~\cite{Barrett2020} considers an extension of the framework of quantum causal models of~\cite{Allen2017,Barrett2019} to allow for cyclic causal graphs, and show that this allows for a representation of certain classes of causally nonseparable processes, including some processes that violate causal inequalities, as cyclic quantum causal models.
+Indeed, recent work~\cite{Barrett2020} considers an extension of the framework of quantum causal models of~\cite{Allen2017,Barrett2019} to allow for cyclic causal graphs and show that this allows for a representation of certain classes of causally nonseparable processes, including some processes that violate causal inequalities as cyclic quantum causal models.
 However, there is no reason to think that postulating a causally nonseparable process would be sufficient to resolve the LF theorem, as we now explain.